Seven Wells Waterfall Langkawi

 There are few things to be careful about while at top of Seven Wells Waterfall.
 Do not stand on the edge of a rock.
 They can get very slippery at times and you may have a bad fall.
 The rocks at the bottom of the pools are also quite slippery, so take care while plunging into the pool or getting out of it.
 Second, do not go beyond the barricade area on top that has prominent warning signs.
 It is dangerous to go there as several fatal accidents have taken place there.
 The drop from there is 65 meters into the waterfall and there won't be any chance of survival.

 While I have noticed that pools here always have enough water for bathing, in order to enjoy the waterfall in its full flow, the monsoon season (September - October) would be the best time to visit.
 But that time, even the stairs to climb could be quite mossy and slippery.
 There is a resting place (a gazebo like structure) on top.
 However there is no changing room for swimmers.
 I didn't find the toilet in good condition either.

 From the top of the Seven Wells Waterfall, a hiking Trail leads to the peak of Mount Mat Cincang.
 This is not an easy trail and not meant for the inexperienced.
-If you are interested to take the trek, then check out Trek to Mount Mat Cincang Peak.
+If you want to trek, then check out Trek to Mount Mat Cincang Peak.

 Entry & Timings